Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: Entropy of the Hawking radiation

-Here we provide some discussion of this result:
+We provide a discussion of this result as follows:

-\begin{itemize} \item[(1)] From the final expression, it can be seen that the radiation entropy no longer evolves with time.
-What causes this behavior, or what does it imply?
+\begin{itemize} \item[(1)] From the final expression, we can see that the radiation entropy no longer evolves with time.
+What causes this behavior, and what does it imply?
 In quantum theory, the vacuum is not empty but filled with quantum fluctuations, and Hawking radiation itself originates from such fluctuations near the horizon.
-Now, consider the vacuum fluctuations occurring near the quantum extremal surface and the cutoff surface, see Fig.~2, which illustrates only the right half of the eternal AdS black hole.
+Now, consider the vacuum fluctuations occurring near the quantum extremal surface and the cutoff surface, as shown in Fig.~\ref{Fig2}, which illustrates only the right half of the eternal AdS black hole.

-To obtain a finite radiation entropy, namely a finite-dimensional quantum Hilbert space, these vacuum fluctuations must inevitably lead to the absence of some of the original Hawking quanta in the black hole region, denoted by $\Sigma_{X}$.
+To obtain a finite radiation entropy, namely a finite-dimensional quantum Hilbert space, these vacuum fluctuations must inevitably lead to the absence of some of the original Hawking quanta in the black hole region, which is denoted by $\Sigma_{X}$.
 For instance, a pair fluctuation near the quantum extremal surface (shown as black curves in Fig.~2) can cause an early Hawking particle that had fallen into the black hole to escape into the radiation region, thereby restoring information.
 As a result, for an eternal black hole, in order to recover a certain amount of information, an equal amount of information must necessarily be lost.

-\item[(2)] Another important feature is that the radiation entropy now depends on the choice of the $f(\mathbb{Q})$ model.
-This dependence appears not only in the coefficient $f_{\mathbb{Q}}$ in front of the area term, but also in the horizon radius and the surface gravity.
+\item[(2)] Another important feature is that the radiation entropy depends on the $f(\mathbb{Q})$ model.
+This dependence appears not only in the coefficient in front of the area term, but also in the horizon radius and the surface gravity.
 Referring back to Eq.~(\ref{fQM}), one can see that different $f(\mathbb{Q})$ models lead to different non-metricity scalars (and thus different AdS radii), which in turn result in distinct horizon radii and surface gravities.
-Of course, these effects will likewise influence the location of the quantum extremal surface in the same manner.
+Of course, these effects will likewise influence the location of the quantum extremal surface.

 \item[(3)] It should be noted that this radiation entropy suffers from a significant problem.
-When the cutoff surface is moved away from the horizon, the result grows without bound and eventually diverges.
+When the cutoff surface is moved further away from the horizon, the result grows without bound and eventually diverges.
 This behavior is inconsistent, first of all, with the $s$-wave approximation itself, which inherently assumes that the cutoff surface is far from the horizon.
-For a sufficiently distant cutoff surface, the area term can no longer remain the dominant contribution.
+For a sufficiently distant cutoff surface, the area term can no longer remain the dominant contribution to the radiation entropy.

 Secondly, this divergent result also contradicts the physical picture.
 For instance, in Fig.~2, if we approximately set $\Sigma_{R}\simeq0$, the entire exterior region of the horizon can be regarded as $\Sigma_{X}$, which together with $\Sigma_{I}$ forms a pure state.
 From Eq.~(\ref{ril}) it is evident that the size of the island region $\Sigma_{I}$ remains essentially unchanged, since the boundary of the island approaches the horizon infinitely as the cutoff surface moves farther away.
 A divergent entropy in this case would thus imply that $\Sigma_{I}$, being a finite region, possesses an infinite Hilbert space.